NiklasGollenstede/native-ext/README.md

 #### Building (extension)

-Step in the `extension` directory and install and build with `npm install`.
+Step in the `extension` directory, then install, link and build with `npm install`.
 Use `npm start` to re-build.

 ### Debugging